Empire Theory, Part II: Power Dynamics

 Third, mid players will sometimes ally with low players in order to expand their own empires.
 For example, the manager of a team of programmers might notice a talented programmer on another team.
 The manager could befriend that programmer and convince him to join her team as a means of improving her own team’s performance.

-After an empire has conquered another empire, they will attempt to ally with the conquered mid players in order to preserve basic working order of that empire.
+After an empire has conquered another empire, they will attempt to ally with the conquered mid players in order to preserve the basic working order of that empire.
 Much of the value of an empire comes from the local players’ ability to coordinate with one another.
 Setting up the structures necessary for effective coordination is very difficult.
 As such, when an empire is conquered, the conquering empire will often simply reuse the coordination structures that have already been set up by the previous leaders of that empire.
-Mid players are also incentivized to ally with the new regime, as the alternative is usually destruction (although sometimes mid players will attempt to break off from the empire during the chaotic period of high’s replacement).
+Mid players are also incentivized to ally with the new regime, as the alternative is usually destruction—although, sometimes mid players will attempt to break off from the empire during the chaotic period of high’s replacement.
 This pattern of reusing existing coordination structures leads to such structures being surprisingly durable, usually lasting far longer than any single empire.
+Examples might include the Roman Catholic Church, which outlasted the Roman Empire, or the trade network of the Silk Road that outlasted the Mongol Empire.
+We might imagine the strategic landscape of history as a huge number of unimportant lows, dotted by a smaller number of important mids, who are constantly being recombinated by competing highs in new empires.

 In this example, Alexander demonstrates the ability to win battles against the Persian empire and acquire more and more provinces.
 He is overwhelmingly incentivized to maintain such growth.
 He takes on most of the cost of failure, but will share in the spoils of his success.
 An independent venture by a mid player means they are spending their own resources and also directly bearing the risk of failure.